 Three times a week.
 Credit, three semester hours.
-Offered in alternate years, not in 1941-1942.
+Alternates with Sociology 205.
+Offered in 1942-1943.

-- 202. THE FAMILY.-The study of the backgrounds, bases, functions, and attitudes of the present day American family. - Three times a week.
-Credit, three semester hours.
+202. THE FAMILY.-The study of the backgrounds, bases, functions, and attitudes of the present day American family.

 203. Social Disorganization.-The study of the forces at work in society which cause the disorganization of social groups, institutions, and personalities.
 It indicates methods of analysis, treatment, and prevention of these situations.